 Additionally, the typical person spent five hours per day on their mobile device, launching an average of 9 apps per day or 30 per month.
 That’s about one-third of the approximately 90 apps the average user has on their phone.

 With figures like these, it’s no surprise that many companies feel pressure to launch a mobile app—even if it’s not within their budget.
-This has prompted many to turn to white label apps, which have become more popular in recent years as more companies recognize the necessity of having an app.
-White label apps are also favored because they’re affordable and can be implemented in just a few days.
+This has prompted many to turn to white label app development, which has become more popular in recent years as more companies recognize the necessity of having an app.
+White label applications are also favored because they’re affordable and can be implemented in just a few days.

 What Are White Label Mobile Apps?